 In women, as they enter menopause, they produce less oestrogen.

-Less oestrogen mean less lubrication for the tissues of the vagina causing dryness.
+Less oestrogen means less lubrication for the tissues of the vagina causing dryness.

-Studies comparing women who have more frequent sex suggest that they suffer less with dryness than those who don't.
+Studies comparing women who have more frequent sex suggest that they suffer less from vaginal dryness than those who don’t.

 Men aren’t left out.